khartinger/D1mini_Selfconstruction_Shields/D1_INA122/README.md

 _Figure 2: Circuit of the D1_INA122 Shield for measurement of alternating current up to 2A_

 ### Dimensioning
+If one takes a measurement over several periods as the measurement principle, the following problem arises:
-After rectifying the operational amplifier output signal, it must be smoothed (kept constant) for the analog-to-digital conversion.
-This results in the following problem:
+* After rectifying the operational amplifier output signal, it must be smoothed (kept constant) for the analog-to-digital conversion.
 * The period of a 50Hz sine signal is 20ms.
 If you want to measure the current with __one__ read-in process, the voltage must be smoothed very well, i.e. the time constant T = R4 * (C1+C2) must be very large:
 Example: For a 1% error, a charge time of about 5ms and a discharge time of t1=15ms results in T = -t1/ln(0.99) = 1.492s.
 But if you switch off the current, it takes a long time until the capacitors C1+C2 have discharged and a "current value" is read in for a very long time, although no current is flowing at all.